zzzprojects/learn-orm/tutorials/eval-expression/linq-with-dynamic-expressions.md

 # LINQ with Dynamic Expressions

 The **Z.Expressions.Eval** library allows you to extend the `IEnumerable<T>` and `IQueryable<T>` interface with methods to use LINQ with dynamic expressions.

+ - It makes it possible and very easy by allowing dynamic queries with the same syntax as LINQ.
+ - You can do everything dynamically with this library that you can do with LINQ.
+ - The C# dynamic expression is not interpreted but compiled into LINQ expression.

-It supports the following LINQ method that supports predicate with a dynamic C# expression.
+**Z.Expressions.Eval** library supports the following LINQ method that supports predicate with a dynamic C# expression.

  - Deferred
    - OrderByDescendingDynamic